7 Big Tips for a Successful Brand Launch in Social Media

 - Businesses that blog get 55% more web visitors and 67% more leads (source: Vocus)

 At Seroka, we use the following concepts to assure the success of your social media brand launch.
-The data we gather BEFORE presenting your social media strategic plan.
-The data we gather is used to craft your brand message for your prospects.
-We would like to be part of your success, please let us know how we can help Contact Us.
+The data we gather during plan development is used to craft your brand message for your prospects.

 - Find out where your target audience is